geneontology/archive-reconstruction/README.md

 This will checkout the selected revisions in `revisions_target.list` and remap them from the temporary checkout folder `checkouts/` to the new folder `releases/` using the `mapping.txt` mapping rules

-## Example of files currently generated:
+## Example of files currently generated
 https://geneontology-tmp.s3.amazonaws.com/index.html#releases/

 ## Requirements